 - Click Add channel and select Facebook Messenger from the drop-down.

-- When prompted, log into your Facebook account.
+- When prompted, log into your Facebook account as a user with Admin permissions for all accounts being added.
 Follow the on-screen instructions to authorize Zendesk Support to use your Facebook account.

 - Click Add channel.

 When the channel connects successfully, a Channel added message appears.

 account has multiple brands, use the Brand dropdown to select

 - Click Save settings.

 After you add Facebook Messenger channels to the Zendesk Agent Workspace, you may need to complete these additional tasks:

 Adjust your Facebook Messenger business rules and views (see Setting triggers, automations, and views for social messaging).